 Dunbar Center is a nursing home in Dunbar, West Virginia, a city with a population of 9,962 people.
 With a bottom of the barrel overall grade of F, this facility didn't fare well in our assessment.
-If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Dunbar.
-We wouldn't blame you if you're ready to stop reading and find another facility.
-However, if you want to learn more about this facility's category grades, we will discuss long-term care in the next section.
+Based on our analysis, this nursing home likely isn't a good fit for any prospective resident.
+We wouldn't blame you if you're ready to stop reading and find another nursing home.
+However, if you want to learn more about this facility's category grades, inspection reports are discussed in the next paragraph.

 Dunbar Center